-ShelterBox Representatives who have a complaint or concern relating to safeguarding should report it within 24 hours using one of the contact channels listed below:
+ShelterBox Representatives who have a complaint or concern relating to safeguarding should report it within 24 hours using one of the contact channels listed below: (Note, the contact details below are for all safeguarding concerns, globally).

 - Email: safeguarding@shelterbox.org OR - Use ShelterBox's independent whistleblowing service: if you don't feel able to report malpractice to ShelterBox directly, we have an independent, confidential reporting mechanism provided by Safecall where you can raise your concerns.
 Calls are handled by skilled staff and will be treated in complete confidence.
 Safecall will not disclose your name to ShelterBox if you wish to remain anonymous.
-You can contact Safecall 24 hours a day, seven days a week: - By freephone: - UK: 0800 9151571 - Philippines: 1800 14410499 - Other numbers are also available please visit the Safecall website (below) for further details. - o Via the web: https://report.safecall.co.uk/ OR - Report by post: Disclosure of Malpractice.
+You can contact Safecall 24 hours a day, seven days a week: - By freephone: - UK: 0800 9151571 - Philippines: 1800 14410499 - Other numbers are also available please visit the Safecall website (below) for further details. - Via the web: https://report.safecall.co.uk/ OR - Report by post: Disclosure of Malpractice.
 C/o HR Department, ShelterBox HQ, Falcon House, Truro, Cornwall TR1 2PH.
 The HR department will acknowledge all allegations.